cargo22/Personal-Projects/overview.md

 # A Fun Website
 This project was a quick and creative way for me to give my girlfriend what she wanted: a formal Valentine proposal.
 Because we're long distance, I didn't really get the chance to ask her in person, so this was how I planned on doing so.
 It's a fun and light-hearted project that I really enjoyed and I hope you enjoy it too!

+To access it, just open the Mystery Project foler, and start open the "puzzle.html" file.
+That's where you begin, and the rest will come as you progress.
+Be prepared to answer some fun riddles!